 How the Benefits are Paid

 After the deductible, >in the USA, within PPO network: plan pays 80% for the first $5,000 of accumulated expenses; then plan pays 100% to the selected policy maximum.
 Outside PPO Network plan pays 70% for the first $5,000 and then 100% after that up to policy maximum.

 Outside the USA, plan pays 100% up to policy maximum, after deductible is met

 Once Annually or Per Policy Period.

-Renewable with $5 fee each time you renew up to a maximum period of 364 days.
+Extendable with a $5 fee each time you extend up to a maximum period of 364 days.

 Full refund available if cancelled before start date.
 Pro-rated refund available after start date if no claims have been made( $25 Cancellation Fee Applicable)